-The Samsung Galaxy Watch is a great wearable with many bells and whistles, but it somehow misses incorporating timer functionality.
+The Samsung Galaxy Watch is an excellent wearable with many bells and whistles, but it somehow misses incorporating timer functionality.

 Many wearable users like to use the timer function for different tasks.
 Whether you are using it to keep track of your cooking or using it for exercise needs, there has to be an easy way to access a timer feature on the Samsung Galaxy Watch.

-- How to Take a Screenshot on your Samsung Galaxy Watch Device
+- How to close background apps on Samsung Galaxy Watches

-Unfortunately, there is no Timer widget when you explore the available Widgets on the Galaxy Wear app, forcing many users to download a third-party app or the Timer app that Samsung provides.
+Unfortunately, Samsung does not include the Timer app as a tile or widget when you explore the available tiles or widgets on the Galaxy Wearable app, forcing many users to download a third-party app or the Timer app that Samsung provides.

-We actually like the ability to access the Timer feature on the Galaxy Watch with the home button’s double-click functionality.
+We actually like the ability to access the Timer feature on the Galaxy Watch with the home button’s double-press functionality.

-Here’s how you set up a Timer on your Samsung Galaxy Watch
+Here’s how you set up quick access to the Timer app on your Samsung Galaxy Watch

 - Swipe down from the top of the screen to open the Quick Settings screen